TCS Group Holding PLC: PLACING OF 8,333,334 GLOBAL DEPOSITARY RECEIPTS -2-

 (MORE TO FOLLOW) Dow Jones Newswires

-person located within the territory of the Russian Federation, who, in respect of GDRs, is not a "qualified investor" within the meaning of Article 51.2 of the Russian Federal Law "On the Securities Market" No. 39-FZ dated 22 April 1996, as amended, and must not be distributed or circulated into the Russian Federation or made available in the Russian Federation, to any persons who are not qualified investors, unless and to the extent the recipients are otherwise permitted to access such information under Russian law.
-The GDRs referred to herein have not been registered in Russia or admitted to placement and/or public circulation in the Russian Federation and the information contained herein is not to be made publicly available in the Russian Federation or passed on to third parties in the Russian Federation, unless otherwise permitted under Russian law.
+and the information contained herein is not to be made publicly available in the Russian Federation or passed on to third parties in the Russian Federation, unless otherwise permitted under Russian law.
 The securities are not intended for "offering", "placement" or "circulation" (each as defined in Russian securities laws) in the Russian Federation, except as permitted by Russian law.
 Morgan Stanley & Co.
 International plc is authorised by the Regulation Authority ("PRA") and regulated in the United Kingdom by the PRA and Financial Conduct Authority ("FCA").
 The Bookrunner is acting exclusively for Altoville in connection with the placing and will not be responsible to anyone other than Altoville for providing the protections offered to their respective client, nor for providing advice in relation to the placing or any transaction, matter or arrangement referred to in this announcement.
 In connection with the offering of the Placing Securities, the Bookrunner or any of its affiliates may take up a portion of the Placing Securities as a principal position and in that capacity may retain, purchase or sell for their own accounts such securities.
 In addition it may enter into financing arrangements and swaps with investors in connection with which they may from time to time acquire, hold or dispose of the Placing Securities.
-It does not intend to disclose the extent of any such investment or transactions otherwise than in accordance with any legal or regulatory obligation to do so.
-ISIN: US87238U2033 Category Code: MSCH TIDM: TCS LEI Code: 549300XQRN9MR54V1W18 Sequence No.: 7810 EQS News ID: 787433 End of Announcement EQS News Service
+They do not intend to disclose the extent of any such investment or transactions otherwise than in accordance with any legal or regulatory obligation to do so.
+ISIN: US87238U2033 Category Code: MSCM TIDM: TCS LEI Code: 549300XQRN9MR54V1W18 Sequence No.: 7849 EQS News ID: 788653 End of Announcement EQS News Service

 (END) Dow Jones Newswires